Asim-Mulla/ChatRift/README.md

 - `removedFromGroup` - Notifies member of removal by admin (prevents further messaging)
 - `leftGroup` - Notifies remaining members when someone leaves
 - `groupDeleted` - Notifies all members when admin deletes group (prevents further messaging)
+- `incomingCall` - Notify user of an incoming call
+- `callAccepted` - Accept a call
+- `callDeclined` - Decline a call
+- `callEnded` - End the call
+- `callBusy` - Notify caller if user is already in another call
+- `callTimeout` - Notify caller and receiver if call timed out
+- `userOffline` - Notify receiver about missed call and caller about receiver is offline

 ## Security Features